fieldtrip/website/tutorial/epilepsy.md

 #### Importing and filtering the channel level data

 The kurtosis beamformer is typically run within a bandpass filter (here 10-70 Hz) which excludes some physiological artefacts such as eyeblinks or EMG that might affect the analysis, while preserving as much signal from the spikes as possible.
-At this point we assume that the clinician has already visually screened the raw data, but we can plot it out below.
+At this point we assume that the clinician has already visually screened the raw data.
+The current dataset is pretty clean and free of artefacts.

     dataset = 'case1.ds';